Disability Resource Center

 While a student is waiting for a note-taker to be hired, the DRC will immediately connect the student to the Assistive Technology Coordinator, Jessica Alarcon.
 Note-taking software or audio recording will be offered to the student during the waiting period.

-To avoid delays, if a note-taker is not found within 10 days of the first day of class (or later depending on date of student request for notetaking), the DRC will take steps to ensure that classroom notes are provided within 4 business days, which may be utilizing other note-taking assistance technologies/programs or obtaining notes from the instructor.
+To avoid delays, if a note-taker is not found within 10 days of the first day of class (or later depending on date of student request for notetaking), the DRC will discuss other options, which may be utilizing other note-taking assistance technologies/programs or obtaining notes from the instructor.

 Frequently Asked Questions (FAQ)